zsjstart/AutoLitReview/README.md

 - Results depend on the coverage, metadata quality, and search relevance of OpenAlex.
 - LLM quality affects concept generation, paper summarization, relevance filtering, and thematic categorization.
+- Commercial LLM APIs may incur token costs, but appropriately configuring `--concepts` and `--per-concept can help control token usage and reduce expenses.

 ---